guru865/project-datamining/group1 project template/Project.md

 # MODELS AND ANALYSIS

-The models are described and the preliminary analyses will be performed in a Jupyter Notebook and development in python and soon we will post them in our Github repo under analysis.
+The models are described and the preliminary analyses will be performed in a Jupyter Notebook libraries like pandas and Numpy libraries as of now and development in python and soon we will post them in our Github repo under analysis.